pirocorp/Kubernetes/04. Storage and Persistence/README.md

 #### PersistentVolumeClaim (PVC)

-PersistentVolumeClaim (PVC) is a request for storage by a user
+PersistentVolumeClaim (PVC) is a request for storage by a user.

+Binding is the process of matching and attaching a PVC to PV.
+This is done on a set of criteria.
+It is ono-to-one mapping

 ![image](https://user-images.githubusercontent.com/34960418/145032191-76621524-d189-436c-81b4-f75f1cc40adf.png)